eus-lwq/leximind/README.md

 ## 5.5 Offline evaluation of model (Offline)
 - offline evaluation on llm output and compare with commercial model: https://github.com/eus-lwq/leximind/blob/serving/optimization/perform_offline_evaluation_against_score_endpoint/test_language_model_comparison.py
 - test score: https://github.com/eus-lwq/leximind/blob/serving/optimization/perform_offline_evaluation_against_score_endpoint/test_score.py
+### Model Evaluation Summary (Prediction Phase)
+During the prediction phase, we assessed the performance of our fine-tuned **LLaMA-based model** using both standard automatic metrics and semantic similarity analysis.
+The results demonstrate promising generalization and meaningful language understanding, with clear potential for further refinement.

+#### 📈 Automatic Generation Metrics
+- **BLEU-4:** 26.03
+  *A solid score that reflects the model’s ability to generate n-gram overlaps with reference outputs.
+While there's space for improvement, this indicates the model often captures key phrases or structure correctly.*

+- **ROUGE Scores:**
+  - **ROUGE-1:** 38.61
+  - **ROUGE-2:** 16.17
+  - **ROUGE-L:** 36.58
+  *These scores show that the model retains a strong ability to reflect relevant content (unigrams) and captures some phrase-level structure (ROUGE-L).
+The moderate ROUGE-2 suggests that fluency and phrase continuity are being learned, but could benefit from further optimization.*

+### 🧠 Semantic Similarity (OpenAI Embeddings)
+- **Average Embedding Similarity:** 0.559 (using `text-embedding-3-small`)
+  *This similarity score indicates that the model’s predictions are, on average, semantically aligned with the ground truth.
+The outputs tend to convey the correct intent, even in cases where exact wording differs—suggesting effective instruction comprehension.*

+### ⚙️ Runtime and Throughput
+- **Throughput:** 1.10 samples/sec | 0.143 steps/sec
+- **Total Runtime:** ~90 seconds for 100 samples

 ## 5.6 Load test in staging (Online)
 - load test on 10 request per sec: https://github.com/eus-lwq/leximind/blob/serving/optimization/load_test/test_simple_load_test.py